AshiSan/AshiSan/README.md

 - 👋 Hi, I’m @AshiSan
 - 👀 I’m interested in going to work in the IT field
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on different projetcs to gain practical experience
+- 💞️ I’m looking to collaborate on different projects to gain practical experience
 - 📫 How to reach me ...

 <!---